 I know that nowadays, when I write code in a procedural or object-oriented programming language, I do tend to approach it from at least somewhat of a functional programming mindset.
 I definitely think this is a very good thing.
 So much so that I believe one of the best things that any developer can do today to grow their skillset, is to spend some serious time with a functional programming language.
 Even if you know you'll never be able to use it professionally, try to use one seriously for some side-project.
 It will really change the way you think about code.

 But Clojure is not all sunshine and rainbows.
 At least, not in my personal opinion.
-As I find myself today at a bit of a turning point where I am seeking out a new job in earnest and am actually not specifically looking for Clojure work at all anymore (I wouldn't turn down the "right" Clojure opportunity if one was thrown into my lap, rather I just mean that I am no longer actively filtering my job searching for Clojure at all as I used to do), I wanted to take a moment to reflect on that.
+As I find myself today at a bit of a turning point where I am slowly starting to seek out a new job and am actually not specifically looking for Clojure work at all anymore (I wouldn't turn down the "right" Clojure opportunity if one was thrown into my lap, rather I just mean that I am no longer actively filtering my job searching for Clojure only as I used to do), I wanted to take a moment to reflect on that.
 It's weird for me to say that given what I wrote above about how I think Clojure has had a fundamentally positive impact on my growth as a software developer.
 And this is why I wanted to capture my thoughts on the language, the ecosystem, and the community (to a certain extent) and what I think has led me down the path I now see myself headed in.

 I want to stress here for anyone perhaps randomly coming across my post that the things I am writing about below are all my own personal opinions.
 You may or may not agree with me.
 You may have had very different experiences compared to mine.
 That's all fine.
 We are allowed to have different thoughts and opinions on these matters!